10 Tips To Get The Best From Your New Fitness Tracker

 4. Keep it charged

-Never start the day with low battery because you know by the time you make it to the gym, your batteries going to have died.
-Many wearables will have settings in the app which can optimise your battery usage, such as switching off all day sync or swapping to battery saving mode, but really it's a matter of scheduling an appropriate time to add into your routine for wearable charging.
-If your watch isn’t waterproof, why not charge your watch whenever you wash.
-It will help you to remember to take it off before showering and prevent breaking it as well as get you into the routine of charging it regularly (or at least we hope you shower regularly)!
+Never start the day with low battery because you know by the time you make it to the gym, your battery is going to have died.
+Many wearables will have settings in the app which can optimise your battery usage, such as switching off all-day sync or swapping to battery saving mode, but really it's a matter of scheduling an appropriate time to add into your routine for wearable charging.
+If your watch isn’t waterproof, why not charge your watch when you're in the shower?
+It will help you to remember to take it off before showering and prevent breaking it as well as getting you into the routine of charging it regularly.

 5. Utilise and sync with other apps

-Your wearable isn’t going to think you're cheating on it by syncing with other apps.
 Leading fitness apps such as Myfitnesspal, Strava and Map my Run work with most fitness wearables to give you a more rounded picture of your health and can enhance your tracker’s data to help you reach your full potential.
 If you really want to get the most out of your tracker, sync with other apps to enhance your experience.

 6. Create an accurate user profile